 - 1. Export/Backup your original Bamboo instance. - 2.
-Installthe same version of Bamboo on the new server. - If you are cloning a Bamboo instance on the same server, make sure that the original Bamboo instance doesn't have the same bamboo-install> installation path as the new Bamboo instance. - 3.
-On the new server, in the new<bamboo-install>directory, go towe bapp/WEB-INF/classes/and open thebamboo-init. propertiesfile.
-In thebamboo-init.propertiesfile, set the new <bamboo-home>path. - If you are cloning a Bamboo instance on the same server, make sure that the new Bamboo instance doesn't have the same <bamboo-home> path as the original Bamboo instance. - 4.
-Start the new Bamboo instance and import the existing export/backup dataprepared in Step 1.
+Install the same version of Bamboo on the new server. - - i If you are cloning a Bamboo instance on the same server, make sure that the new Bamboo instance doesn't have the same bamboo-home> path as the original Bamboo instance. - 4.
+Start the new Bamboo instance and import the existing export /backup data prepared in Step 1.